COVID: Germany sputters on vaccine mandate | DW | 17.01.2022

 Chancellor Olaf Scholz has said he favors compulsory jabs for everyone eligible, and similar measures have already been put in place in other EU countries.
 However, many hurdles remain.

-As the omicron variant sends the number of coronavirus infections skyrocketing across Germany, the new government led Chancellor Olaf Scholz has said vaccinations remain the cornerstone of its fight against COVID-19.
+As the omicron variant sends the number of coronavirus infections skyrocketing across Germany, the new government led Chancellor Olaf Scholz has said vaccinations remain the cornerstone of the fight against COVID-19.

 The measure passed without much opposition — save for from the far-right Alternative for Germany (AfD) and a few center-right Christian Democrats (CDU) who thought the new government was acting too hastily.